-Trading has to be treated like any other business.
-Anyone thinking of starting a business wouldn’t begin without a plan, and if they did they most likely wouldn’t like the end results.
+Day trading is like any other business.
+Anyone thinking of starting a business wouldn’t begin without a plan, and if they do they most likely won’t like the end results.

 Good trading should be effortless.
 The preparation is where the hard work comes.

 Imagine two runners, on one hand someone completely out of shape trying to run 1 mile in 10 minutes versus a world-class runner.
 The process looks effortless for the world-class runner and it is.
 He put all of his hard work into his preparation resulting in a process that is effortless.

 Great traders are very confident, partially due to their preparation.
 If you’re not sure you’re going to win, then you’re not where you need to be yet.
 The best traders in the world know they have won before they start the game.

 Your trading plan is part of this necessary preparation.